How to Connect to Trusted Mobile Hosts with URL Whitelisting on Android & iOS Apps

 -

-URL Whitelisting Compatible With: Obj-C, Java, JS, C#, C++, Swift, Kotlin, Flutter, React Native, Unity, Xamarin, and more
+URL Whitelisting is compatible with: Obj-C, Java, JS, C#, C++, Swift, Kotlin, Flutter, React Native, Unity, Xamarin, and more.

 -